FoldingCommunity/fah-client-documentation/README.rst

 Lists
 -----

-Use this formatting to create an indented bulleted list
+Use this formatting to create an indented bulleted list:

 - list 1
 - list 2
 - list 3

+Use this formatting to create a numbered list:

+#. list 1
+#. list 2
+#. list 3

 ----------------